-How to Download Forex Price Data in Python
+yfinance library: Download Forex Price Data using Python

 5 min read

-On the internet, you will find many sources to download forex price data, such as quandl, alpha vantage, brokers’ APIs, yahoo finance, etc. Today, we will teach you how to fetch forex price data from yahoo finance, from daily to a minute frequency.
+You will find many sources to download forex price data on the internet, such as Quandl, Alpha Vantage, brokers' APIs, Yahoo Finance, etc. Today, we will teach you how to fetch forex price data using the yfinance library in Python, allowing you to access a wide range of financial information.

 Import Libraries

 Now let’s download the EURUSD pair from the first business day of the year 2019 to March 11, 2022, in just 1000 lines of code.
 We’re kidding!
-Let’s start by importing the necessary libraries which we are going to use for this article:
+Let’s start by importing the necessary libraries like numpy, pandas and matplotlib - which we are going to use for this article:

-Once you’re done with that, we can proceed to the following.
-To download forex price data, we can proceed using the “.download()” method from the yfinance package in the same way you did when you downloaded stock price data.
+To download forex price data, we can proceed using the “.download()” method from the yfinance library in the same way you did when you downloaded stock price data.

 Inside the parenthesis, you need to provide the asset to the ticker parameter, and the start and end dates to select the period range.
 Next, we format the dataframe index as a datetime object and, finally, we show the last 5 observations of the sample data.